-Tucson Audubon's updated edition of Finding Birds in Southeast Arizona, its eighth, brings together all the latest information on finding birds in southeast Arizona.
+Tucson Audubon's updated edition of Finding Birds in Southeast Arizona, the Revised Eighth, brings together all the latest information on finding birds in southeast Arizona.
 This is your best source of detailed information that will help in planning bird watching adventures throughout southeast Arizona.

 - New maps and updated older maps